 Let’s take a simple example.
 Say you are not personally Sabbath observant, but for whatever reason you find yourself attending an Orthodox synagogue on the Sabbath.
 So here you come, driving up to synagogue and getting out of your car while all your fellow congregants are walking.
 Now the others are well-mannered.
 They politely turn away and do not stare (their kids will).
 How would you feel?
 Like going through the floor?
 Even if you are perfectly comfortable with your own religious convictions, sticking out in a crowd is mortifying.
 You would find yourself parking in some dark alley eight blocks away and walking enormous distances in order to keep your differences a well-kept secret.

 Of course this works both ways.
 I was on travel a few years ago and found myself having to don tallis and tefillin (prayer shawl and phylacteries) for morning prayers at a crowded airport in Italy.
 There were very few Jews around and it was not a particularly secluded spot in the busy airport terminal.
 And so, I only did so with the greatest of unease.
-(I later found out that two other religious Jews were meanwhile praying in the upper floor of the same terminal.
-Well, I guess the other travelers got a site.)
+(I later found out that two other religious Jews were meanwhile praying in the upper floor of the same terminal.)
 Now most (but not all) of the onlookers were polite enough not to stare, and many I’m sure were genuinely interested and respectful of a person who is committed to his religious beliefs — a quality sorely lacking today.
 And finally, who really cares if complete strangers consider me “weird”?
 I doubt I’ll ever see any of them again.
 Yet people just do not like to stick out in a crowd.
 This is simply human nature.

 This is the pressure known in English as the public eye — and the type exerted by R. Yossi’s “good neighbor.”
 Good friends are crucial for one’s development, but not all of us are emotionally prepared for the intensity of a close friend telling us not to drive on the Sabbath.
 Yet neighbors can exert that very same influence without uttering a word.
 The type of neighbors you choose will set the tone and standards of behavior within the community for better or for worse.
 And one who veers from the accepted norms will have to bear the palpable sense of one of the most painful and humiliating human experiences: being different.